 6.11.2.2 EPS UE Leaving Coverage Procedure

-For the procedure for a UE leaving coverage in EPS is the same as the 5GS procedure in clause 6.x.2.2. with the following modifications:
+For the procedure for a UE leaving coverage in EPS is the same as the 5GS procedure in clause 6.11.2.1. with the following modifications:

 - Throughout: The TAU procedure instead of the Registration Procedure is used.